codelingo/docs/docs/getting-started.md

 Flows are used to integrate CodeLingo into your workflow.
 The Review Flow uses the comment from the Tenets to comment on Pull Requests.
 This ensures a teams best practices are followed by all developers on a team.

 Setting up the Review Flow on a repository is as easy as adding a new webhook on Github.
+Simply navigate to the settings menu of the reposiory you wish to add the review flow to and click on Webhooks.

 1. Set the Payload URL to https://flow.codelingo.io/codelingo/review/github
 2. Ensure the content type is set to "application/json".